srambharose/portfolio/README.md

-This is my portfolio for the Marketing & Communications Coordinator position at SHN.
-It is split into three main sections: Cornell Detailing, TooSix Productions and Scarborough Health Network:
+This is Sathya Rambharose's portfolio for the Marketing & Communications Coordinator position at SHN.

+It's split into three main sections: Cornell Detailing, TooSix Productions and Scarborough Health Network:

-1. Cornell Detailing
+**1. Cornell Detailing**

 - This is my auto detailing brand that was created in September 2022.
 I have spent a considerable amount of time researching and designing the logo, UI/UX, style guide, colour palette, font choices and the overall feel of the brand.
 All webpages were designed in Figma: https://www.figma.com/design/SQxidSxgscnmfaBj1BJIXf/Cornell-Detailing-v2?node-id=0-1&t=IS19FE4tZcq617Uv-1